Skip to content

 Health GoalNutriScoreWhy This Score?

-Viral/Flu RecoveryNutriScore AEasy to digest, provides sustained energy for healing.
-B vitamins support immune function.
-Soft rotis are gentle on the digestive system.
+Viral/Flu RecoveryNutriScore AEasily digestible carbs for energy recovery, B vitamins support immune function, gentle on sensitive digestive system.

 PERSONALIZED NUTRITION